-During your participation in this research study, you will be exposed to radiation from up to four CT Scans (including the one you had during screening).
+During your participation in this research study, you will be exposed to radiation from up to four CT Scans.
 The amount of radiation exposure you will receive from these procedures is equal to approximately 5.2 rem.
 A rem is a unit of absorbed radiation.